-Just behind the brand new new Port of Sale facility in Sale Gippsland, you will find a delightful piece of history moored at the dock waiting to take you on a magnificent journey down the Thomson River.
-The Rubeena will take you back in time as you glide through the water on your Port of Sale Heritage cruise down towards the Sale swing bridge.
+Just behind the brand new Port of Sale facility in Sale Gippsland, you will find a delightful piece of history moored at the dock waiting to take you on a magnificent journey down the Thomson River.
+The Rubeena will take you back in time as you glide through the water on your Port of Sale Heritage cruise down towards the Sale Swing Bridge.

 The Heritage Cruise has quickly become a brilliant Sale tourist attraction and is something that can be enjoyed by the whole family throughout the year.
 The Rubeena and the Port of Sale Heritage Cruises are one of the only heritage river cruise companies that I know of in this area.

 The Rubeena has been plying its trade of ferrying passengers constantly in the Gippsland area since 1912.
-The Rubeena has spent most of its life on the Gippsland Lakes in Lakes Entrance and Lake Tyers area before making the Port of Sale its home a few years ago now.
-Once I found a seat and got comfortable we were ready to experience one of the finest heritage boats in the district!
+The Rubeena has spent most of its life on the Gippsland Lakes in Lakes Entrance and Lake Tyers area before making the Port of Sale it’s home a few years ago now.

 Alan told us about the boat, its history and the Port of Sale.
 The Port of Sale was man-made Gippsland Port to allow access from the region to Melbourne by water.
 Rivers were diverted, the soil was moved, swampland was reclaimed and bridges were built.
 At this stage in the 1880s, there was no train access between Gippsland and Melbourne.
 The Port of Sale helped open up Gippsland to the rest of Victoria.